privacy-scaling-explorations/zkevm-specs/specs/opcode/35CALLDATALOAD.md

 ## Exceptions

-1. Stack overflow: stack is full, stack pointer = 0
+1. Stack underflow: stack is empty, stack pointer = 1024
 2. Out of gas: remaining gas is not enough for this opcode

 ## Code